KabitTarah/wordpress_templates/README.md

 # Next steps

-Automatically generate an anki deck for these items.
+* Automatically generate an anki deck for these items.
 The deck should have card GUIDs that are stable, so regenerating the deck does not duplicate / destroy card history.
 Anki deck to be stored in this repo or at https://de.kabit.club
+* Write classes for Leo dictionary parsing and the various API calls I make.
+At this point it's growing to a level where I need to make it at least a little modular.
+It would be nice to grab all conjugations from the dictionary, too.
+It would be even better to start caching that in my own database (flat files for now, probably - though a local sql database could also work ok)